 Air Display requires certain ports open on the network in order to connect.
 Often times large public networks have these ports blocked for security reasons.
 Because these networks are usually not networks you can get settings changed on it is unlikely you’ll be able to connect in these spots.

-In any siutation where you are unable to connect, your first option is to connect through the USB cable from the Mac to the iDevice.
+In any situation where you are unable to connect, your first option is to connect with a cable rather than Wi-Fi.